THE SITTING

 EDIT & LEAD TIME

-Once Robert has what he needs, he will take the images home and select the most appropriate five from which he will ask you to make your preferred choice.
+Once Robert has what he needs, he will take the images home and select the five images he deems to be the best, from which he will ask you to make your preferred choice.
 They can be very similar, sometimes - a small inflection or subtle change of expression in one that just speaks of the subject better than the others.
-The kind of thing that will only be noticed by those who know the subject best.
+The kind of thing that will only be noticed by those who know the subject intimately.
 And when the final image has been chosen, Robert will begin the process of editing.

 Time is the only common thread, and it does take a lot of it.
 Robert likes to do it in waves, tightening the screws as he revisits the work with fresh eyes until he is happy.
 He suggests a lead of three weeks, though this can vary depending on current workload.
 If it is likely to be longer, he will let you know.